Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/ui-integration/Slash_commands_linked_channel_list.md

 **Step 1**

 1. Link an unlinked channel by running the slash command `/msteams-sync link <msteams-teamID> <msteams-channelID>` on MM.
-2. Click on MS Teams sync plugin icon in App bar or channel header and open the RHS on MM.
+2. Click on the MS Teams sync plugin icon in the app bar or channel header and open the RHS on MM.

 **Step 2**

 1. Unlink an linked channel by running the slash command `/msteams-sync unlink` on MM.
-2. Click on MS Teams sync plugin icon in App bar or channel header and open the RHS on MM.
+2. Click on the MS Teams sync plugin icon in the app bar or channel header and open the RHS on MM.

 **Step 3**

 1. Unlink all linked channels by running the slash command `/msteams-sync unlink` in all linked channels on MM.
-2. Click on MS Teams sync plugin icon in App bar or channel header and open the RHS on MM.
+2. Click on the MS Teams sync plugin icon in the app bar or channel header and open the RHS on MM.

 **Expected**